Company Logo

 18-30 years

-Sub-Inspector / Junior Intelligence Officer
+Sub-Inspector/ Junior Intelligence Officer

-Narcotics Control Bureau (Ministry of Home Affairs)
+Narcotics Control Bureau (MHA)

 Group “B”